cdk-cosmos/cosmos-blank-extension-cdk/README.md

-# Extension Template
+# Blank Extension Template

 This template is the boilerplate code for a Cosmos Extension.
+It is a blank template and assumes you will be building out your code.
+For a detailed walkthrough of editing this template, please visit the [Cosmos Docs](https://cdk-cosmos.github.io/law/guides/).
+Alternatively, for a pre-filled ECS flavoured template, please use [cosmos-extension-cdk](https://github.com/cdk-cosmos/cosmos-extension-cdk) template instead.

+## What is an extension?
 A Cosmos Extension is a CDK project that consumes shared resources made available through the Cosmos Core.
 It extends those resources with further resources required for one application.
 Cosmos is designed so a single Core provides shared resources for many Extensions.

 An extension consumes and extends Core resources through Cosmos constructs provided in this template.
 Those are: